mrballistic/discogs-discovery/README.md

 ## Features

-- **World Heatmap**: Visualizes the density of your collection across the globe.
+- **World Heatmap**: Visualizes collection density by release country (choropleth).
-- **Label Breakdown**: See which labels you collect the most, and where those releases come from.
+- **Label Breakdown**: Table of labels with release counts and release country buckets.
-- **Interactive Filtering**: Click on any country in the map to filter the label table.
+- **Interactive Filtering**: Click a country on the map to filter the table; quick search in-grid.
-- **Exports**: Download your aggregated data as CSV or JSON.
+- **Exports**: Download the aggregated table as CSV or JSON.
+- **Modes & Toggles**: Public username mode by default; optional Discogs OAuth for private collections.
+Toggle “Count All Labels” (primary vs. all labels) and “Fast Sampling” for quick demos.
-- **Dark Mode**: A premium, dark-themed UI built with Material UI.
+- **Dark Mode**: Premium dark UI built with MUI + MUI X DataGrid.

 ## Technology Stack